AlexanderJernstrom/robotics-learning/README.md

 ## "Robot" arm

-This is a quite messy repo with a bunch of code snippets and notebooks related to tracking my progress in robotics and RL.

-# Projects

-Currently contains two small little projects outlined below

-## "Robot" arm

 An exetremely simple two joint robot arm simulated in Mujoco.
 Uses a custom built inverse kinematics solver (uses optimization) to move the arm to a certain target.
 Implemented in Jax and MJX.
 Kind of works but still a bit janky and could be made much more dynamic.
 E.g relies on hand calculating Jacobian which could be done using rotation matrices (on the roadmap).
 Can be found in `/rl/robotarm` with the following files:

 - `/rl/robotarm/mjx.ipynb` - Notebook responsible for running the simulation in Mujoco